 4. Sitting is the new smoking

 Sitting for long periods of time can trigger back pain.
 While sitting may be seem comforting to an aching back, stretching regularly and doing physical activity is healthier and may prevent future back pain.
 Believe it or not, 70% of us spend more than 5 hours just sitting at a desk every day.
 Make sure you get up every hour and walk for a couple of minutes, get a comfortable chair with support, and make sure the computer monitor is positioned at the correct height.
+If you find that you are still getting back ache, but have to sit for a long period of time for work, then you might want to consider getting something like Kratom to help you with your pain.
+A lot of people have claimed that “kratom works for me” so why not try it?

 5. Your core is weak